kautharamin/Code-Refactor-Challenge-1/README.md

 * Descriptive titles
 * Adding a favicon at the web browser's tab

-Link to the deployed application:
+The deployed application is linked [here](https://kautharamin.github.io/Code-Refactor-Challenge-1/)

 ## Installation